bioinfo-core-BGU/neatseq-flow-modules/docs/source/Workflow_docs/QIIME2_workflow.rst

 #. *alpha_group_signif*: alpha groups differences based on Faith's diversity index.
 #.
 Classification:

-   #. *add_classifier*: Adding an extrenal classifier.
+   #.
+Using the classifier downloaded in step *Get_Project_Files*.

       ..
-Tip:: You can add steps to `train your own classifier <https://docs.qiime2.org/2018.11/tutorials/feature-classifier/>`_, but that is beyond the scope of this workflow.
+Tip:: You can add steps in the workflow to `train your own classifier <https://docs.qiime2.org/2018.11/tutorials/feature-classifier/>`_, but that is beyond the scope of this workflow.

    #. *classify*: Classify the reads.
    #. *classify_tabulate* and *classify_plot*: Visualization of the classification.